If you continue without changing your settings, we'll assume that you are happy to receive all cookies from this website.

 The Society is directly regulated by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and it holds permissions to take deposits and give advice on regulated mortgages.
 It is regulated under exactly the same compliance regime as larger societies.
 Its external auditors are Deloitte LLP and it outsources its internal audit requirements to KPMG LLP.

-Approximately 75% of the Society’s funding comes from private individuals who save with the Society through traditional retail channels, such as via its Branch and Agency network.
-Approximately 25% of its funding comes from deposits made by small and medium sized businesses, trusts and charities.
-It has a very limited exposure to the wholesale money markets.
+Approximately 76% of the Society’s funding comes from private individuals who save with the Society through traditional retail channels, such as via its Branch and Agency network.
+Approximately 24% of its funding comes from deposits made by small and medium sized businesses, trusts and charities.
+It has no exposure to the wholesale money markets.
 As is common with most deposit takers, all of the Society’s share and deposit investors are protected by the Financial Services Compensation Scheme under the standard rules of that scheme.

 The Society takes a proactive approach to the management of arrears on its mortgage loans and it sets aside allowances for loan impairments using a prudent policy.